zycietocalareszta/cx-interview-questions/shopping_basket/assignment.md

-# Back End Development task: Shopping Basket
+# Back End Desigm & Development task: Shopping Basket
 This is a development assignment for ECS.
 Before attempting this assignment, please take note of our [general instructions](../readme.md) and any additional instructions which may have been provided by the ECS recruiter.
 Reading the instructions carefully is part of the assignment.

 ## Requirements

-You have been asked to implement a "shopping basket" pricing library for a supermarket.
+You have been asked to design and implement a "shopping basket" pricing library for a supermarket.

-This is a component which if given a "basket" of products chosen by a customer, a "catalogue" of products available in a supermarket and a list of special offers, can calculate the price of goods including any applicable discounts.
-In other words, the basket component is responsible for working out which offers are applicable to products and applying those offers to work out the final price.
+This is a component which if given a selection of products chosen by a customer (the basket), a "catalogue" of products available in a supermarket and a collection of special-offers, can calculate the price of goods including any applicable discounts.

+The basket-pricer component is responsible for working out which offers are applicable to products.
+It will apply those offers to work out the discount and therefore the final price.
+This component is not responsible for maintaining the mutable state of a shopping basket.
+It does not need to add and remove items from a basket.

 This is to be a component of a much bigger system.
 It could be used in a number of different ways by other developers, for example in an online-shop or in the supermarket's cash-registers.
 For this reason, it needs to be designed to be reusable.
+This assignment requires you to design an interface for the basket-pricer which will be easy for other developers to use and test.

 For any given basket, catalogue and offers your solution should return the sub-total, discount and total, all accurate to at least two decimal places.
 Prices can be returned as floating point numbers.

 ### Definitions

+* **basket**: A collection of goods a customer wishes to buy.
 * **sub-total**: The undiscounted cost of items in a basket.
 * **discount**: The amount of money which must be subtracted from the subtotal in order to calculate the final price of the goods in the basket.
 * **total**: The final price of goods in the basket once the discount has been applied.
 * **offers**: These are pricing rules which under some circumstances may cause one or more items in the basket to be discounted, and consequently change the final price of the basket.
 * **catalogue**: The products currently sold by the supermarket.
 This component requires that products have a unique name and a price.
 At minimum, the catalogue maps product names onto non-discounted prices.
+* **basket-pricer**: The component you have been asked to build, which given a basket, catalogue and offers can work out the sub-total, discount and total price of the basket of goods.

 ### Behavior